Omniverse-Web3-Labs/bitcoin-proposals/omni-utxo-proposal.md

     {
         deploy: {
             name: '<name of the token>',
-            deployer: '<address of the deployer>'
+            deployer: '<address of the deployer>',
-        }
+            salt: '<a random number set by the deployer>' }
     }
     ```